 With onsite retargeting, you target your potential customers on your site before they leave by prompting a customized exit popup campaign.
 The exit popup will be triggered by detecting the user behavior at the precise moment your customers are about to leave.
 This way, you can convert an additional 2 – 4% of your visitors into leads and customers.

 The easiest way to create onsite retargeting campaign is by using OptinMonster.
+You can use OptinMonster software on any type of website, and they also have a WordPress popup plugin.
 Read more about exit intent campaign ideas to grow your revenue.

 Optimizing AdWords Configuration